All Schools Should Provide Vegan Food To Our Kids Benefit

 It would be awesome, all schools should go vegan, our kids would get a better diet in school and learn about whole food.
 Right now the food choices in the schools are not healthy at all.
 Many kids have allergies and often eat too many sweets and fast food.

-This new opened vegan school could be an example for other schools to follow.
+This newly opened vegan school could be an example for other schools to follow.
 Plant-based food has all nutrition our kids need and parents could feel more secure that the kids eat healthy while in school and not are uncontrolled left alone with poor food choices.

 Read below what a former teacher’s opinion is.